sallysujilee/rc0323-code-solutions/data-structures-queues/data-structures-queues-quiz-notes.md

 - What does the acronym FIFO mean?
 "First in, first out"
-- What methods are available on a Queue data structure?
+- What methods are available on a Queue data structure? enqueue, dequeue, peek

-- What must you do to access the value at an arbitrary point in a queue (not just the "front")?
+- What must you do to access the value at an arbitrary point in a queue (not just the "front")? use dequeue operations until you get to where you want to be

 ## Notes